Makeblock-official/micropython-api-doc/docs/codey&rocky/codey/Speaker.rst

 .. function:: play_melody_until_done(file_name)

-   The audio file is played until it stops, and the function blocks playback, that is, the next instruction cannot be executed until the sound is played. parameter：
+   The audio file is played until it stops, and the function blocks playback, that is, the next instruction cannot be executed until the sound is played, parameter：

     - *file_name* String type, the audio file name of the wav format burned in Codey Rocky flash.
 When inputting, the format name ``.wav`` can also be omitted.
 For specific optional parameters, see ``play_melody``.

 .. function:: play_note(note_num, beat = None)

-   Play note, digital note definitions please refer to： `scratch digital note description <https://en.scratch-wiki.info/wiki/Play_Note_()_for_()_Beats_(block)>`_，parameters：
+   Play note, digital note definitions please refer to： `scratch digital note description <https://en.scratch-wiki.info/wiki/Play_Note_()_for_()_Beats_(block)>`_, prameters：

     - *note_num* numeric value, range of values ``48 - 72``, or string type, such as ``C4``.
     - *beat* value data, indicates the number of beats, the default value is always playing.